 - Development of an introductory statement for your website.
 This will be placed on your home page and serve as a welcome for visitors.

 - Selection of 1 - 4 banner images or feature stories for your home page.
-Please work with Kelly Niebergall in University Communications to make the photo selections.
+Please work with University Communications to make the photo selections.
 In addition you can check the USD Gallery for professional photography provided by the university for web and print purposes.

 - Selection of what modules are needed for your home page, if any: